Apple update to limit Facebook's ability to track people

 Read More

-Facebook said that because of this change, it will no longer collect the identifier for advertisers on its own apps for iOS 14 devices.
+Facebook says because of the change, it will no longer collect the identifier for advertisers on its own apps for iOS 14 devices.
 It is also asking businesses to create new ad accounts dedicated solely to running ads for apps for iOS 14 users in order to comply with Apple's new rules.

-Facebook's stock jumped more than 5% on the news.
-Wedbush analyst Michael Pachter said the market sees Apple's new rule as likely to shift demand toward Facebook's own targeting system.
+Wedbush analyst Michael Pachter says the market sees Apple's new rule as likely to shift demand toward Facebook's own targeting system.

 "Advertisers are more likely to go with what they know works, which is Facebook targeting," he said.

-Pachter said investors clearly think that the competing ad networks run by the likes of Snap and Twitter are going to be put at a disadvantage while titans like Google and Facebook charge ahead.
+Pachter said investors clearly think the competing ad networks run by the likes of Snap and Twitter are going to be put at a disadvantage while titans like Google and Facebook charge ahead.

 Track ability limited